mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 And here is where this artistic and natural juxtaposition fascinated me.
 The idea that such waves, so incredible and destructive in their might could break and birth something so refined and elegant as a goddess.

 My build certainly packs a computational punch with components named *Turbo* and *ThreadRipper*.
-But I want the system to honor the notion that amazing things happen when power meets poise, when force meets finesse, when science meets art.
+But more than that I want the system to honor the notion that amazing things happen when power meets poise, when force meets finesse, when science meets art.

 Hence, Venus.

 Now before I continue to wax philosophical, let's wrap this post up so you can get on with your day.
+Thanks for reading, and good luck with any builds you embark on!

-*Thanks to [Sabera Talukder](https://twitter.com/SaberaTalukder) for her help with the build, and to [other people](https://timdettmers.com/2019/04/03/which-gpu-for-deep-learning/) whose [helpful descriptions](https://medium.com/the-mission/how-to-build-the-perfect-deep-learning-computer-and-save-thousands-of-dollars-9ec3b2eb4ce2) I referred to as I went about with my build.*
+*Thanks to [Sabera Talukder](https://twitter.com/SaberaTalukder) for her help with the build, and to [other people](https://timdettmers.com/2019/04/03/which-gpu-for-deep-learning/) whose [thorough descriptions](https://medium.com/the-mission/how-to-build-the-perfect-deep-learning-computer-and-save-thousands-of-dollars-9ec3b2eb4ce2) I referred to as I went about with this project.*